drewww/prism/docs/source/making-a-roguelike/part8.rst

 Creating the next floor
 -----------------------

-Now that we've got everything set up we need to actually handle the ``Descend`` message.
-In ``MyGameLevelState:handleMessage`` we'll add the following message handling.
+Now that we've got everything set up we need to actually handle the descend message.
+In ``GameLevelState:handleMessage`` we'll add the following message handling.

 .. code:: lua